edelstone/actionverb.com/job-ads/header-top.md

 the company.

 There are no assistants, subordinates, or committees here.
-You will knows your authority and accountabilities, and take action.
+You will know your authority and accountabilities, and take action.

 Roles are created, changed, and removed as our business grows and evolves, and the roles you fill as an employee may change often.